nareshkumarme/accordian_react/README.md

-## This project clearly explains the toggle functanality in react
+## This project clearly explains the toggle functionality in react